 Color plays a big role in positioning your product or service brand in the market.
 Every color has a unique and distinct effect on people.
-So when you’re looking at the billboard, custom corrugated displays, or logo, remember that those colors were picked for a reason.
+So when you’re looking at the website remember that those website design colors were picked for a reason.
 Depending on their current state, color may amplify certain feelings in them or may intimidate a starting sensation.
 Understanding the nature and effects of color will help you get the response you want from your target market.

 There are a lot of companies that made good use of color in their branding.
 For example, when you think of coffee and brand, it’s not brown or black; it’s the color green that first comes to mind.
 Starbucks used green to its full potential in brand positioning.
 They use recycled paper cups, launched pro-green campaigns and tree planting.
 Their store architecture is even based on their green branding.
 They positioned themselves as earth-friendly, youthful, a 3rd place in between home and school or home and office where you can relax and bond with your friends.